Donor First (DFX): Enhancing Transparency for Donor-Advised Funds

 Strategy

-There's an opportunity to differentiate Ren by prioritizing donor experience, existing solutions either treat DAFs as an add-on or emphasize donor engagement without DAF functionality.
+Existing solutions either treat DAFs as an add-on to financial services or emphasize donor engagement without DAF functionality.
+This gap reveals an opportunity to differentiate Ren.

 Primary User Research Design & Results